keanubowker8/Linear-Regression/README.md

 # Key topics
--Simple linear regression
+- Simple linear regression

--Residuals
+- Residuals

--Overfitting and underfitting
+- Overfitting and underfitting

--Cross-validation
+- Cross-validation

--Root Mean Square Error
+- Root Mean Square Error

 # Assignment
 We will predict employee salaries from different employee characteristics (or features).
 We are going to use a simple supervised learning technique: linear regression.
 We want to build a simple model to determine how well Years Worked predicts an employee’s salary.
 Import the data salary.csv to a Jupyter Notebook.
 A description of the variables is given in Salary Metadata.
 You will need the packages matplotlib, pandas and statsmodels.